52hearts3/easy_CycleGAN/README.md

 Significant results can be achieved at epoch 20.

-epoch 20  zebra to house
+epoch 20  zebra to horse

 ![Figure_1](https://github.com/user-attachments/assets/a4a31f8f-1fbe-45e8-9698-c7f51aea185b)